Access-Rend/newcsman/imports/curl/tests/FILEFORMAT.md

 # Preprocessing

-When a test is to be executed, the source file is first preprocessed and variables are substituted by the their respective contents and the output version of the test file is stored as `log/testNUM`.
+When a test is to be executed, the source file is first_sentence preprocessed and variables are substituted by the their respective contents and the output version of the test file is stored as `log/testNUM`.
 That version is what will be read and used by the test servers.